 In 2013, the parents of two students at a school in Encinitas, California filed a lawsuit against the Encinitas Union School District (EUSD) claiming that yoga is a religious practice that should not be taught in public schools.
-The parents were concerned that a EUSD health and wellness program (HWP) that included yoga was in violation of the .
+The parents were concerned that a EUSD health and wellness program (HWP) that included yoga was in violation of the Establishment Clause of the First Amendment of the Constitution.
 The first trial took place in June 2013, with a final ruling that the EUSD HWP was not religious.
 The concerned parents appealed this initial ruling, and the case was brought to the California state supreme court.
 In April 2015, the state appeals court again ruled that the HWP was not religious.

 A few weeks after the ruling, researchers from the University of Buffalo, lead by Catherine Cook-Cottone, Ph.D., interviewed 32 school personnel who were involved with the lawsuit, including district superintendents, assistants, school principals, classroom teachers, instructors of the EUSD HWP, and University of San Diego researchers who were originally involved in studying the program.
 In August 2017, the results of their qualitative study were published in the International Journal of Yoga Therapy.

 The study described a large variety of opinions and experiences of school personnel who were involved with the lawsuit, so a full description of the findings is beyond the scope of this article.
 However, we want to highlight a few results for consideration by yoga service providers.

 First of all, participants were in agreement that the HWP was not religious, however they expressed compassion and understanding about the parents’ concerns, and support of their right to address their concerns in court.